tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 * TOC
 {:toc}

-## Example of a response example and response schema
+## Examples of response examples and schemas

 The following is a sample response from the SendGrid API.
 Their documentation provides a tabbed display with an **Example** on one tab: